-"Cash Costs" is a non-US GAAP Performance Measurement.
-This performance measure is included because this statistic is widely accepted as the standard of reporting cash costs of production in North America.
-This performance measure does not have a meaning within US GAAP and, therefore, amounts presented may not be comparable to similar data presented by other mining companies.
-This performance measure should not be considered in isolation as a substitute for measures of performance in accordance with US GAAP.
+"Cash Costs" and all-in sustaining cost (AISC) are non-US GAAP Performance Measurements.
+These performance measurements are included because these statistics are widely accepted as the standard of reporting cash costs of production in North America.
+These performance measurements do not have a meaning within US GAAP and, therefore, amounts presented may not be comparable to similar data presented by other mining companies.
+These performance measurements should not be considered in isolation as a substitute for measures of performance in accordance with US GAAP.